 2. Jungle Beach

-Spend a relaxing vacation on the Jungle beach which is a perfect getaway to an exotic location.
+Spend a relaxing vacation on the Jungle beach which is a perfect getaway to an exotic location and to celebrate Christmas in Sri Lanka.
 The beach also provides you with accommodation options facing the beach.
 One can aslo indulge in fine cuisine comprising of both local and international flavors.

 Famous For: Jet Skiing and Kayaking